surfriderfoundationeurope/The-Plastic-Origins-Project/README.md

 ### How we work

 We use the following tools for project management and dev:
 1. Microsoft Teams -> for discussions
-     2. Azure DevOps (https://dev.azure.com/surfrider/PlasticOrigins/) -> to list tasks, organise the work to be done, to make builds and deployments
+2. [Azure DevOps](https://dev.azure.com/surfrider/PlasticOrigins/) -> to list tasks, organise the work to be done, to make builds and deployments
-     3. GitHub -> to sotre codes, codes' descriptions, documentation and Architectural Decision Record (ADR).
-When building an API, please mind of writting a swagger file, think about quotas limits and associated costs.
+3. GitHub -> to store codes, codes' descriptions, documentation and Architectural Decision Record (ADR).
+When building an API, please mind of writting a swagger file, think about quotas limits and associated costs & get in touch with @lise-deguilhem who currently deal with the APIm.

+### Ready?
+Get involved!

+Please, get in touch with @AntoineBruge.

 ## Contributors